 I am an Assistant Professor at UCLA in the Chemistry and Biochemistry Department.
 I was previously a member of the Advanced Technology Team in the Synthetic Biology Platform at the Wyss Institute.
 I was a postdoc in George Church's lab in the Department of Genetics at Harvard Medical School and the Wyss Institute from 2009-2011.
 From 2007-2009, I was the first employee of a biofuel startup called Joule Unlimited.
 I got my ScD in Biological Engineering at MIT in Drew Endy's lab and worked on understanding the development of a simple virus (T7) that infects E. coli.

 Jess Davis - Graduate Student

 I am a graduate student in the BMSB graduate program with a B.S. in Biochemistry from University of California Santa Barbara.
 I previously characterized cooperative binding specificity of D. melanogaster Hox transcription factors in the Reich Lab.
-I joined the Kosuri lab in 2015 and have since focused on developing an in vivo reporter assay that can be used to dissect the structure of large enhancer regions in mESCs.
+I joined the Kosuri Lab in 2015 where I have largely focused on characterizing how transcription factor binding site (TFBS) architecture determines gene expression in human promoters.

 Kimberly Insigne - Graduate Student